Skip to content

 This fix is free and takes about 15 minutes.
 If the ribbon cable looks burned or torn, you’ll need a replacement.

 Replacement T-CON boards cost $20-$50 on Amazon and are model-specific.
-Search your TV’s model number (printed on the back label) plus “T-CON board” to find the right part.
-The swap takes 20 minutes with a Phillips screwdriver.
+Search your TV’s model number (found on the sticker on the TV’s back panel) plus “T-CON board” to find the exact replacement.
+The swap involves removing the back panel, unplugging three ribbon cables, swapping the board, and reassembling.
+Total time is roughly 20-30 minutes with just a Phillips screwdriver.

 #How to Contact Vizio Support for Warranty Help

 Most Vizio TVs include a 1-year limited warranty covering manufacturing defects.
-You don’t need to register the TV, just have your proof of purchase ready.
+Vizio’s warranty terms state that green screens caused by panel defects or T-CON failures within the first year qualify for free repair or replacement.
+You don’t need to register the TV in advance, just have your proof of purchase ready when you call.

 Contact Vizio support through these channels: